System-Verification-Lab/DiracWMC/wcnf_matrix/README.md

 ## Requirements

 The package requires Python 3.12 or higher and docker to be installed on the system.
+It has been tested in WSL, but should work across operating systems.

 ## Installation